pingcap/docs/tiproxy/tiproxy-configuration.md

 For client TLS object:

 - You must set either `ca` or `skip-ca` to skip verifying server certificates.
-- Optionally, you can set `cert`/`key` to pass server-side client verification.
+- Optionally, you can set `cert` or `key` to pass server-side client verification.
 - Useless fields: auto-certs.

 For server TLS object:

-+ You can set either `cert`/`key` or `auto-certs` to support TLS connections.
++ You can set either `cert` or `key` or `auto-certs` to support TLS connections.
 Otherwise, TiProxy doesn't support TLS connections.
 + Optionally, if `ca` is not empty, it enables server-side client verification.
 The client must provide their certificates.
 Alternatively, if both `skip-ca` is true and `ca` is not empty, the server will only verify client certificates if they provide one.

 #### `cluster-tls`